makohda/IDRC_first_step_course_2018/README.md

 ### Install IGV (< 3 min)
 Integrative Genomics Viewer is a viewer for NGS/Microarray data, developed by Broad Institute.
 Go to https://software.broadinstitute.org/software/igv/download and click 'Download and unzip the Binary Distribution archive'
-Then, double click downloaded item to expand. you will find IGV_2.4.13 directory.
+Then, double-click the downloaded item to expand. you will find IGV_2.4.13 directory.
 Or
 ```
 $ wget http://data.broadinstitute.org/igv/projects/downloads/2.4/IGV_2.4.13.zip
 $ unzip IGV_2.4.13.zip
 ```
 Make sure directories.
 Now, I expect "~/exome_analysis/IGV_2.4.13".
-Can you see following results by this command?
+Can you see the following results by this command?
 `$ ls -vlht ~/exome_analysis/IGV_2.4.13`

     total 69760